 To encourage customers to take up this new demand-based time of use tariff on an opt-in basis, an incentive is being applied to the TAS97 network tariff until 30 June 2024.
-In 2022-23 the off-peak demand charge component of the TAS97 tariff will be reduced by 20 per cent.
-In subsequent years the discount will decline progressively, by 10 percentage points each regulatory year thereafter, so that no incentive will be offered from 1 July 2024.
+In 2023-24 the off-peak demand charge component of the TAS97 tariff will be reduced by 10 per cent, and no incentive will be offered from 1 July 2024.
 TasNetworks will fund the incentive, meaning that its cost will not be passed on to other customers.